Here at your Students’ Union we host assessment centres regularly during term time.

 My question about the Assessment Centre hasn’t been answered, who can I contact?

-Our HR team are happy to help should you have any questions about our Assessment Centres.
+Our Employability and HR team are happy to help should you have any questions about our Assessment Centres.
 Simply email firstname.lastname@example.org with your questions and we’ll do our best to help.

 If you have questions more generally about interviewing well, applying for work or about how to present yourself at an Assessment Centre, the Careers and Personal Development team over at the University are an ideal support for you.